Clam liquor

 Clam liquor, also called clam extract, is a liquid extracted during cooking and opening of clams.
-Undiluted it is called clam broth, and when concentrated by evaporation is called clam nectar.
+Without dilution, it is called clam broth, and when concentrated by evaporation is called clam nectar.
 It may be canned in all these forms or used to fill up canned clam meat.
+It is an important component of many seafood recipes and is also used as a natural seasoning.
+Clam liquor can be used to enhance the flavor of soups, stews, sauces, and other dishes.
+It is also a popular ingredient in Asian cuisine.